rabinadk1/hugo-academic-website/content/publication/epidemiological-surveillance-system-using-nlp/index.md

 publication_types:
   - "7"
 authors:
-  - Basnet
-  - Nirajan and Adhikari
+  - Nirajan Basnet
-  - Rabin and Thapaliya
+  - Rabin Adhikari
-  - Safal and Poudel
+  - Safal Thapaliya
-  - Samip
+  - Samip Poudel
 doi: http://dx.doi.org/10.13140/RG.2.2.29625.24169/1
+publication: Institute of Engineering, Tribhuvan University
 abstract: The escalation in social media usage amid the pandemic has gathered extensive data for Natural Language Processing tasks, many of which solve some of the contemporary issues of the world.
 An abundance of these NLP tasks